 Manipuri dance is a captivating team performance that features unique costumes, aesthetics, conventions, and repertoire.
 It is a dance drama that presents the plays and stories of ‘Vaishnavite Padavalis,’ which have also inspired major Gaudiya Vaishnava-related performance arts in Assam and West Bengal.
 These dances are performed on full moon nights, thrice in autumn, and once in spring.

-The musical accompaniment for Manipuri dance comes from a barrel drum, a singer, small cymbals, sembong, harmonium, a stringed instrument called the pena and a flute.
+The musical accompaniment for Manipuri dance consists of a barrel drum, a singer, small cymbals, a sembong, a harmonium, a stringed instrument called the Pena, and a flute.

 The costume tradition of the Manipuri dance celebrates its more ancient artistic local traditions, fused with the spiritual ideas embedded in the love story of Radha-Krishna.

 For more such updates, stay tuned to IWMBuzz.